Taming singular stochastic differential equations: A numerical method: Introduction

 where $\chi>0$, $p_t(x)$ is the Gaussian density of variance $t$ and $*$ is the spatial convolution.
 Alternatively, multiresolution approximations by wavelet (\cite{MR1228209}) or the truncated discrete $\varphi$-transform (\cite{MR1107300}) could be used whenever desirable.

-The main results of the article, \cref{thm.main,thm.alpha} below, asserts the strong convergence of \eqref{eqn.EMscheme} to \eqref{sde00} with an explicit rate under some mild regularity conditions on $\sigma$ and on the approximating drifts $b^n$.
-When the approximating drifts take one of the forms \eqref{def.truncatedb}-\eqref{def.smoothedb}, \cref{cor.somebn} expresses the convergence rates in terms of the parameters $p,q,d$ and $\chi$.
-For the approximating drifts \eqref{def.bn2}, a corresponding range for $\chi$ is identified so that the strong convergence rate is $(1/n)^{1/2}\log n$ under condition \eqref{pq}.
+The main results of the article, \cref{thm.main,thm.alpha} below, assert the strong convergence of \eqref{eqn.EMscheme} to \eqref{sde00} with an explicit rate under some mild regularity conditions on $\sigma$ and on the approximating drifts $b^n$.
+When the approximating drifts take one of the forms \eqref{def.truncatedb}-\eqref{def.smoothedb}, \cref{cor.somebn} expresses the convergence rates which are proportional to $\chi$.
+For each form of $b^n$, a suitable validity range of $\chi$ is identified in terms of the parameters $p,q,d$.
+For the approximating drifts \eqref{def.bn2} and Lipschitz $\sigma$, the parameter $\chi$ can be tuned within the interval $(0,1 /2)$ to obtain a strong convergence rate $\chi$, which is arbitrarily close to the benchmark $0.5$ rate.
 For the approximating drifts \eqref{def.truncatedb} and \eqref{def.smoothedb}, such sharp rate can be achieved under some restricted conditions on $p,q$.

 We expect that \cref{thm.main,thm.alpha} are useful in algorithm designs when the vector field $b$ is not explicitly available but rather arises from another analytic system which itself needs to be numerically evaluated.
 Such situations appear in hydrodynamic-type equations due to their fundamental connection with singular SDEs, see for instance, \cite{MR2376844,Zhang2010,MR4207449} where the SDE \eqref{sde00} is coupled with another analytic constraint on $b$.
 In such scenarios, $b^n$ does not have an explicit form, but nevertheless, \cref{thm.main,thm.alpha} could be implemented.
 While we leave this problem for future investigations, herein we focus on a simpler application to stochastic transport equations with vector fields satisfying \eqref{pq} (see Eq. \eqref{STE}).
 While theoretical solutions for such equations have been considered in \cite{FGP2010,FF13,NO15,BFGM19}, singularity of the coefficients have prevented the study of numerical solutions by standard tools (\cite{C80,P02}).
 We propose in \cref{thm.STE} an explicit numerical scheme with rate for such equations, based upon the method of characteristics.